How to find a mastermind group

 2. Get online

 In today’s digital world, it’s easier than ever to find a mastermind group.
-There are plenty of websites that can direct you to a mastermind group and other ways you can improve your business skills, like finding a mentor or attending an event.
-Search for mastermind groups near your city on Google or use Meetup.com, which sometimes has business groups listed.
+There are plenty of websites that can direct you to a mastermind group and other ways you can improve your business skills, like finding a mentor or attending an educational event.
+Get on Google or Meetup.com and search “mastermind groups near me.”

 Virtual events, like Tony Robbins’ Business Mastery, will connect you with like-minded individuals who are determined to be the best in business, just like a mastermind group.
 Events can be compelling agents of change in your life.
 For more support and advice, Business Coaching could be right for you.
 Tony has helped thousands of people with his proven methods – why not you?